-The US signed two treaties, namely the WCT and the WPPT, in 1996 to afford more protection to international copyright holders while taking cognizance of the technological complications involved in providing protection.
+The US signed two treaties, namely the WCT and the WPPT, in 1996 to afford more protection to international copyright holders while taking cognizance of the technological complications involved in providing security.
 These treaties laid the foundation for DMCA.

 What is the Digital Millennium Copyright Act (DMCA)?